Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_日本語.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)

-It seems that you're asking for a translation, but there’s no specific text provided in your message for translation.
-If you have text from the README.md file that you'd like to be translated into Japanese with emojis, please provide that text, and I'll be happy to help! 😊✨
+It seems you've provided a code snippet rather than text for translation.
+If you have specific text you'd like translated into Japanese along with emojis, please provide that text, and I'll be happy to help! 😊